zsoltbalogh/liferay-docs/discover/deployment/articles-dxp/01-installing-liferay/02-installing-liferay-bundle.markdown

 `osgi`: All the JAR files and a few configuration files for @product@'s OSGi runtime belong in this folder.

+`patching-tool`: This folder contains patches for @product@ and files for installing the patches

+`tools`: For portal upgrade and target platform indexer

 **[Application Server]:** The name of this folder is different depending on the bundle you're using.
 This folder contains the application server in